Will or a Trust And Other Legal Help

 A biological or adoptive parent would typically have no need to set up a family law guardianship.
 In rare instances, however, this does become a necessity.
 This is commonly seen when a child receives a large amount of money or property.

-Courts are hesitant to simply give a child’s property to their parents, but it’s also understandable that a 5-year-old minor doesn’t need access to $10,000 left to them in a will.
+Courts are hesitant to simply give a child’s property to their parents, but it’s also understandable that a five-year-old minor doesn’t need access to $10,000 left to them in a will.
 In these situations, a guardianship can be established so the parents can manage the assets but still be required to account for their actions.